yeatszhang/poi.js.org/docs/options.md

 Type: `string`<br>
 Default: `static`

-Copy files in this folder to the root of `dist` folder, eg: `./static/favicon.ico` will be copied to `./dist/favicon.ico`.
+Copy files in static folder `/static`  to the root of `dist` folder, eg: `./static/favicon.ico` will be copied to `./dist/favicon.ico`.

 ### copy